JamzyWang/SketchRetrieval/README.md

 Sketch_retrieval
 ================

-This project is my paper expremient of sketch-based image retrieval.
+This project is my expremient of sketch-based image retrieval paper.